Skip to navigation Skip to content

 A DOP child must meet FTB child requirements.

-DOP can also be paid to an Approved Care Organisation (ACO).
+DOP can also be paid to an Approved Care Organisation (ACO) rather than an individual.
+See Double Orphan Pension (DOP) claims made by Approved Care Organisations (ACOs).

 Some customers may be eligible for an additional DOP component.
 This is calculated when there is a difference between the current carer's and previous carer's FTB Part A legislative rates.

-Customers need to lodge a Claim for Double Orphan Pension (SC003).
-All relevant questions on the claim should be answered and the claim must be signed by the customer (and their partner, if applicable).
+Customers must submit a Claim for Double Orphan Pension (SC003).
+All relevant questions on the claim should be answered and the claim must be signed by the customer.

-There may be occasions when a customer in vulnerable circumstances may not be able to lodge a claim at the time of their first contact with the agency.
-Record all contacts from a customer or their representative in relation to a new claim for a vulnerable customer on the their record until the claim is lodged.
-If the DOP claim is lodged within 14 days of the first contact date, the customer may be eligible to have their DOP backdated to that first contact.
+All contact from customer’s or their representatives in relation to DOP new claims, must be documented on their record.
+If the SC003 is lodged within 14 days of the first contact date, the customer may be eligible to have their DOP backdated to that first contact.
 See Intent to claim and vulnerable customers for further information.

 DOP can be backdated to the day of qualification if the customer makes a claim within 13 weeks of the: